CIRCUIT IS A COMMUNITY ARTS AND CULTURAL ORGANIZATION THAT CONNECTS PEOPLE THROUGH CREATIVE EDUCATION AND EVENTS.

 In April 2016 the space in Çukurcuma closed.
 Closet Circuit relocated to Kadıköy in September 2016 and re-opened under the new name of CIRCUIT.
 Following the rebrand and change of location, CIRCUIT became more active with regular classes encouraging self inquiry, as well as creative educational programs encouraging environmental awareness and community mindfulness.
 Since April 2016, CIRCUIT has also provided education programs for schools on location and externally.

 Since January 2018 CIRCUIT has been under the sole management of Jessica Sim.
-Paul left his role as co-director in July 2017 to return to North America; he continues to contribute ideas and support. Ülkü Çağlayan withdrew from her management role at CIRCUIT in December 2017 to develop her educational journey towards Conceptual Art Practices.
+Paul left his role as co-director in July 2017 to return to North America; he continues to contribute ideas and support. Ülkü Çağlayan withdrew from her management role at CIRCUIT in December 2017 to develop her educational journey towards breath, movement and conceptual art practices.